apache/nuttx/configs/samv71-xult/README.txt

        address of TWI interface to the EDBG, 0x4e is the address of the CP2100CP programmable PLL, and 0x57 and 0x5f are the addresses of the AT2 EEPROM.
 I am not sure what the other address, 0x37, is).

+    STATUS:
+      2015-03-30:  Currently contains on a touchscreen test.
+The touchscreen does not yet work.

   netnsh: